Categorical Symmetry of the Standard Model from Gravitational Anomaly: Acknowledgments

 \section{Acknowledgments}

+The authors are listed in alphabetical order as a standard convention.
 PP would like to thank Po-Shen Hsin, Mehrdad Mirbabayi and Cumrun Vafa for the relevant discussions.
-JW appreciates Eduardo Garcia-Valdecasas, Hotat Lam, Justin Kaidi, Gabi Zafrir, and Yunqin Zheng for helpful conversations on the related issues in the past.
+JW appreciates Eduardo Garcia-Valdecasas, Justin Kaidi, Hotat Lam, Gabi Zafrir, and Yunqin Zheng for helpful conversations on the related issues in the past.
+JW thanks Meng Cheng, Jun Hou Fung, Clifford Taubes, Kai Xu, and Zheyan Wan for helpful comments on several clarifying statements in the manuscript.
 We are grateful to the hospitality and inspiring venues provided by the conferences of Simons Collaboration on Global Categorical Symmetries and Simons Center for Geometry and Physics in 2022.
 JW is supported by Harvard University CMSA.